2022 NCAA Division I men's basketball championship game

-The championship game of the 2022 NCAA Division I men's basketball tournament was contested on April 4, 2022 at the Caesars Superdome in New Orleans, Louisiana.
-The Kansas Jayhawks defeated the North Carolina Tar Heels, 72–69, to claim the title for the 2021–22 season.
-The victory marked Kansas's fourth national championship, and their second under head coach Bill Self.
+The championship game of the 2022 NCAA Division I men's basketball tournament was contested on April 4, 2022, at the Caesars Superdome in New Orleans, Louisiana.
+The game featured the Kansas Jayhawks of the Big 12 Conference and the North Carolina Tar Heels of the Atlantic Coast Conference.
+This was a rematch of the 1957 national championship game, in which undefeated North Carolina defeated Kansas by a 54–53 score in triple-overtime to win their first-ever national championship.

+Kansas narrowly defeated North Carolina to claim their first national championship since 2008.
+The victory marked Kansas's sixth national championship, and their second under head coach Bill Self.
 Trailing 38–22 near the end of the first half, Kansas rallied from a 16-point deficit for the largest comeback win in the championship game's history.
 The Jayhawks' Ochai Agbaji was named the Most Outstanding Player (MOP) of the 2022 tournament.

 Participants

 It was the second national championship game between the schools after North Carolina's triple-overtime victory over Kansas in 1957.

-North Carolina
+North Carolina Tar Heels

 North Carolina was led by first-year head coach Hubert Davis, a former Tar Heels player who took over for Roy Williams, who also coached at Kansas and had recently retired.
 The Tar Heels were on the bubble for an NCAA Tournament invite with an 18–8 record in mid-February, having suffered double-digit losses to Tennessee, Kentucky, Miami, Wake Forest and Duke.
 After qualifying for the tournament as a No. 8 seed, they advanced to the title game with wins over Marquette, in the most lopsided NCAA tournament game between a No. 8 seed and a No. 9 seed; UCLA; the defending national champion Baylor; the tournament's Cinderella, Saint Peter's; and their biggest rival, Duke.
 Guard Caleb Love scored 22 of his game-high 28 points in the second half against Duke.
 Earlier in the tournament in the Sweet 16, he scored 27 of his game-high 30 in the second half in their win over UCLA.
 Forward Armando Bacot entered the game averaging over 16 points and 13 rebounds per game, and guard Caleb Love was expected to match up well defensively with Kansas guard Ochai Agbaji.
 The Tar Heels were attempting to become the second No. 8 seed to win the tournament, joining Villanova in 1985.
-Davis was seeking to become the first Division I men’s basketball coach to win a national championship in his first full season.
+Davis was seeking to become the first Division I men's basketball coach to win a national championship in his first full season.
 He was the tenth first-year coach to lead a team to the Final Four.